cucapra/pollen/slow_odgi/README.md

 S 3 GGGG
 P x 1+,2+,3+ *
 P y 1+,2+ *
+P z 1+ *
 ```
-That is, you provide in the .bed file information about which path to track and over which of its run to track it, along with a new path name.
-The result is that a new path is inserted; it is a subpath of the original.
+That is, the .bed file has information about which paths to track and, for each path, over which of its run to track it and what name to give the resultant subpath.
+The result is that these new subpaths are inserted.

-Here's the rub: what if the .bed file describes a _legal_ subpath, but one that does not happen to line up the current segment-boundaries?
+Consider, though, a more subtle example.
+What if the .bed file describes a _legal_ subpath, but one that does not happen to line up the current segment-boundaries?
 ```
 x    1    6    y
 ```
-We need to split segments 1  and 2 in order to make this work.
+Working with the same graph as before, we now need to split segments 1  and 2 in order to make this work.
 ```
 S 1 A
 S 2 AAA